ouspg/trytls/README.md

 # TryTLS

 TryTLS verifies the certificate verification behavior of programming languages and libraries.
-It provides examples and results and tries to make it easy for the community to improve the coverage.

-Broken certificate checks is a potentially overlooked issue.
+TryTLS exists because broken certificate checks seems to be an overlooked issue.
+Handling certificates is surprisingly complex, and calls for extra attention.
+Few basic tests are just not enough.

 TryTLS is a tool for the:
  * software and library developers,
  * vulnerability researchers, and
  * software end-users, who are interested about the security of the implementation.

+ They use it  makes systematic testing of certificate handling easy:

+  * TryTLS ships with bundle of readily planned tests, and
+  * integrating your favorite language/library is easy

 We invite people to contribute.
 Right now we are working hard to make it as simple as possible for you, see our work-in-progress [HOWTO](CONTRIBUTING.md).